 Lugosi is marvelous as the malevolent Ygor; his body is a broken vehicle, creaking with age and wear, and his lines are recited with relish, he is getting revenge on the men that had sentenced him to death.
 This is truly Lugosi’s finest hour as he shines as the sinister hunchback.
 For a sequel, this is a great film!

 The Return of the Vampire (1943), director Lew Landers

 Lugosi is Armand Tesla (obviously he is Dracula but Universal’s copyright prevented this from being said), a vampire in 1918 London.
 Physician Lady Jane Ainsley (Frieda Inescort) realizes that a vampire is on the loose and with the help of a friend (a werewolf), she locates the coffin and drives a stake through the night creature’s chest into his heart.

 Many years later it is World War II and Lady Jane is still practicing medicine with the assistance of Andreas (Matt Willis), he once was under the vampire’s spell, but since the staking, he is now free.
 Two workers discover Tesla’s crypt and mistakenly remove the stake from his chest, allowing the vampire to once again stalk the London streets.
 Teamed up once again with his werewolf friend, who has the ability to speak(!), Tesla commences with his reign of terror.

 Heavy on atmosphere such as fog covered graveyards and empty streets, this low end B Film allows Bela to once again portray our favorite vampire.
-This is a unique film that features a strong female protangonist that is not content to merely scream in terror and cringe.
-The talking werewolf adds a bit of incidental humor to the preceedings, but it is clearly Lugosi’s show.
+This is a unique film that features a strong female protagonist that is not content to merely scream in terror and cringe.
+The talking werewolf adds a bit of incidental humor to the proceedings, but it is clearly Lugosi’s show.